rmsk2/Hello_Foenix256_Jr/README.md

 I wish the people behind the F256 Jr. the commercial success that the product deserves.

+## A slightly more complex example

+Look [here](https://github.com/rmsk2/F256_Mandelbrot) for a slightly more complex programming example for the F256: A simple Mandelbrot set viewer that makes use of bitmap graphics and the integer math coprocessor.

 ## Things to do

-- Port my Mandelbrot set viewer to the platform
+- We'll see ...